 Publication fees are required for publication in the journals of the American Astronomical Society (ApJ, AJ, ApJ Supplements, and ApJ Letters).
 These fees cover some of the costs of publication and allow us to more fairly share charges between researchers and libraries.
 Please be aware that the journals do not receive direct funding from any external agencies.
 Support from publication charges allows lower subscription prices and thus a greater circulation for the journal as well as open access after one year.

 The American Astronomical Society bases its calculation of author charges using an approach that counts units of information in the digital form that the author supplies; we call these units "digital quanta".
 Digital quanta are units of information in digital form that can include words, figures, tables, data components, and figures within a figure set.

 The table below lists the types of digital quanta and the corresponding components equal to a single quantum.
-Digital quanta will be charged at a rate of $30 per quantum with the exception of word quanta, which will be charged at a rate of $28 per quantum.
+Digital quanta will be charged at a rate of $31 per quantum with the exception of word quanta, which will be charged at a rate of $28 per quantum.
 The pricing structure for Gold Open Access manuscripts is $50 for text quanta and $46 for digital quanta.

 |Type of quanta||Components/Quanta charged|